TADA-A/TADA-A/README.md

 ## 2. Prerequisites

-### 2.1 bedtools
+### 2.1 Mutation data and annotation files

+Mutation rates for variant size in each analysis window.
+Under `test_data` folder we provide them as companion files to the window file we provide.
+If you need to generate this files from customized window definition please use this [dockerized workflow](external_tools/mutation_annotation_pipeline.ipynb) powered by [Script of Scripts](https://github.com/vatlab/SOS), a bioinformatics workflow system (Wang and Peng 2018).

+Additionally you need to [download (click here)](https://drive.google.com/open?id=13_ofZtsco5SCsqgwdMvZQr_BwBLxffRu) and extract `MS_data.tar.gz` in the `TADA-A` folder to replicate the major analyses performed in the manuscript.
+The link is.
+```
+# after downloading, put MS_data.tar.gz in the main folder `TADA-A`
+tar -xvzf MS_data.tar.gz
+```
+You need to have 10GB space to hold the uncompressed files.

+### 2.2 Software tools

+#### `bedtools`
 We used bedtools v2.17.0, which has been provided with TADA-A. Other versions might be incompatible because of modification of input arguments for some of the sub-functions of bedtools.
 But you don't need to worry about this issue.
 Executables are included in `external_tools/bedtools-2.17.0/bin/` and ready to use after loading the R functions.

-### 2.2 bigWigAverageOverBed
+#### `bigWigAverageOverBed`
 This executable has been added in the `external_tools` folder.

-### 2.3 R parckages
+#### `R parckages`
 `data.table` and `parallel` need to be installed in R.

-### 2.4 other mutation and annotation files
-You need to download and extract `MS_data.tar.gz` in the `TADA-A` folder to replicate the major analyses performed in the manuscript.
-The link is https://drive.google.com/open?id=13_ofZtsco5SCsqgwdMvZQr_BwBLxffRu.
-```
-# after downloading, put MS_data.tar.gz in the main folder `TADA-A`
-tar -xvzf MS_data.tar.gz
-```
-You need to have 10GB space to hold the uncompressed files.

 ## 3. Test run